Flags of the Aceh Sultanate: Modern usage

-Parts of Acehnese society show support of using Alam Peudeuëng as the official flag of Aceh, as they deem it to better represent Acehnese culture, history, and consider it as the original symbol of Aceh and its people.
+Parts of Acehnese society show support of using Alam Peudeueng as the official flag of Aceh, as they deem it to better represent Acehnese culture, history, and consider it as the original symbol of Aceh and its people.

-On 1 September 2019, a community who claims to be the extended family of the mandate bearers of the Aceh Sultanate held a flag raising ceremony of the Indonesian flag and the Alam Peudeuëng to celebrate the Islamic New Year of 1441 in the Darul Ihsan palace, located in Blang Oi Village, Banda Aceh, alongside an edict by Tuanku Muhammad ZN, saying that the Alam Peudeuëng is not just a flag, but a symbol of the struggle to spread Islamic dawah in Aceh and the Malay world, as well as to restore the spirit of unification and harmony amongst the people of Aceh.
+On 1 September 2019, a community who claims to be the extended family of the mandate bearers of the Aceh Sultanate held a flag raising ceremony of the Indonesian flag and the Alam Peudeueng to celebrate the Islamic New Year of 1441 in the Darul Ihsan palace, located in Blang Oi Village, Banda Aceh, alongside an edict by Tuanku Muhammad ZN, saying that the Alam Peudeueng is not just a flag, but a symbol of the struggle to spread Islamic dawah in Aceh and the Malay world, as well as to restore the spirit of unification and harmony amongst the people of Aceh.
 Afterwards, the flag raising ceremony became an occasional tradition on Islamic New Years.
+During an Islamic New Year celebration in 2024, a flag raising ceremony of the Alam Peudeueng was held in Pidie.
+Led by Teungku Saiful, the flag ceremony was held as an invitation for all Muslims to bring peace and cease conflict with each other.

+In 2023, an Islamic preacher and representative of Aceh in the Regional Representative Council in 2019, Muhammad Fadhil Rahmi, wore a songkok with the Alam Peudeueng embroided onto the sides, which sparked local public interest and requests for the Alam Peudeueng songkok.
+He also gifted one to Abdul Somad at his request, which he still wore occasionally to this day.